1tonyhan/bell-inequality-simulation/2_Aside_on_Bloch_Spheres.md

 I will not show the derivation of how the bloch sphere represents this, as that is not one of my goals for this project; it is also because I don't understand it well enough to feel confident explaining it.

-Basically, through some elegant 'massaging' of the equation for $\ket{\psi}$, a conversion to polar coordinates, then using euler's identity and some geometry, the the form of a qubit can be represented as a vector in a 3d unit sphere.
+Basically, through some 'massaging' of the equation for $\ket{\psi}$, a conversion to polar coordinates, then using euler's identity and some geometry, the the form of a qubit can be represented as a vector in a 3d unit sphere.
 This vector only requires 2 parameters as opposed to the 4 we would need if we did not have the bloch sphere.
 These two parameters are $\phi$ and $\theta$. $\phi$ represents the angle between the positive x axis, and the vector's projection onto the x-y plane.  $\theta$ represents the angle between the positive Z axis and the vector itself.

 If you are familiar with a 3d polar coordinate system, this is exactly the same concept!